The Values of Patagonia

-As written by Jerry Mander in 1991 and presented to the board of directors after a crises which led to the company laying off 120 staff and seriously rethinking their direction for the future.
+This letter was written by Jerry Mander and presented to the board of directors after a crises in 1991, which led to the company laying off 120 staff and seriously rethinking their direction for the future—making it the Patagonia® we know and love today.

 We begin with the premise that all life on Earth is facing a critical time, during which survivability will be the issue that increasingly dominates public concern.
 Where survivability is not the issue, the quality of human experience of life may be, as well as the decline in health of the natural world as reflected in the loss of biodiversity, cultural diversity, and the planet’s life support systems.